Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Desiderata of Practical ARs

-The overarching goal of a counterfactual explanation (CFE) is to provide practical guidance to an individual seeking to change their treatment (e.g., class label) by a deployed ML model.
-Apart from the necessary property of a CFE having a desired class label, other desiderata have been identified in the literature, enumerated here: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \emph{Actionability}: CFEs should only recommend changes to the features that are actionable by an individual~\citep[e.g.,][]{Ustun19:Actionable,karimi_model-agnostic_2020,Kanamori2020:DACE,mothilal_explaining_2020,dandl_multi-objective_2020}.
-Actionable features are dataset dependent.
-CFEs should also consider personal preferences; it may be easier for someone to change feature \var{A} than \var{B}, and vice-versa for others.
+The overarching goal of an AR is to provide practical guidance to an individual seeking to change their treatment (e.g., class label) by a deployed ML model.
+Apart from the necessary property of a AR having a desired class label, other desiderata have been identified in the literature, enumerated here: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \emph{Actionability}: ARs should only recommend changes to the features that are actionable~\citep{Ustun19:Actionable,Kanamori2020:DACE,dandl_multi-objective_2020}.
+Actionable features are dataset and preference dependent.